matijasx/Genetic-algorithms/README.md

-Launch run.bat to run the program on Windows CMD.
+Launch run.bat to compile and run the program on Windows CMD.